p5f8/books/01 - The Clean Coder/The Clean Coder.md

   One of the reviewers of this book truly hated this chapter.
 He had built teams where there were no adversarial relationships; the teams worked together in harmony and without confrontation.
   But I wonder if his teams are really as confrontation free as he supposes.

+- My own experience has been that the hard decisions are best made through the confrontation of adversarial roles.

+- Managers are people with a job to do, and most managers know how to do that job pretty well.
+Part of that job is to pursue and defend their objectives as aggressively as they can.

+- By the same token, programmers are also people with a job to do, and most of them know how to get that job done pretty well.
+If they are professionals they will pursue and defend their objectives as aggressively as they can.

 - Say no at first!
 And then work out a solution that is mutually agreeable to both.

 - What About The Why?